abhijit-mazumdar/Pitch-Perfect/README.md

 # Pitch-Perfect
-iOS app in Swift to record voice and play it back.
+iOS app in Swift that allows users to record their voice and will then modulate the recorded audio to sound like a Chipmunk or Darth Vader.
+This app will also let the user speed up or slow down the rate of playback.